 Section 363 will not apply where the property was not held absolutely, that is, it was held on trust, and/or where s.336 or s.337 of the Insolvency Act 1986 apply.
 Section 336 applies where the bankrupt has a spouse or civil partner holding home rights under Family Law Act 1996, and s.337 applies where the bankrupt was entitled to occupy the property, which is a dwelling house, by virtue of a ‘beneficial estate or interest’, and the bankrupt had occupied it with a person/persons under the age of 18, who had the property as their home both when ‘…the bankruptcy petition was presented and at the commencement of the bankruptcy’.
 Given the obvious complexity of each section, the reader is recommended to consult s.336 and s.337 for their exact wording.

-To a certain extent, the approach the Insolvency Court must take to an application for an order for possession and sale, is very similarwhether s.335A, s.336 or s.337 applies – each requires the Insolvency Court to undertake a balancing exercise between various competing interests, considering‘all the circumstances of the case other than the needs of the bankrupt’ (see s.335A(2)(c), 336(4)(e) and s.337(5) respectively) but with balancing exercise being constrained by the imposition of a mandatory assumption in favour of the creditor’s interests, ‘unless the circumstances of the case are exceptional.’ (see s.335A(3), 336(5) and s.337(6) respectively).
+Though identifying the relevant section is important, to a certain extent, the approach the Insolvency Court must take to an application for an order for possession and sale, is very similarwhether s.335A, s.336 or s.337 applies – each requires the Insolvency Court to undertake a balancing exercise between various competing interests, considering ‘all the circumstances of the case other than the needs of the bankrupt’ (see s.335A(2)(c), 336(4)(e) and s.337(5) respectively) but with the balancing exercise being constrained by the imposition of a mandatory assumption in favour of the creditor’s interests, ‘unless the circumstances of the case are exceptional.’ (see s.335A(3), 336(5) and s.337(6) respectively).
 Each of s.335A, s.336 and s.337 application routes requires the Insolvency Court to make such order as it thinks ‘just and reasonable’, having regard to those circumstances.

 For convenience, this article will focus on a s.14 of TOLATA and s.335A of the Insolvency Act 1986 based TIB application.